 As well as breadcrumbs, Yoast SEO is also effective when performing meta tags and page title changes.
 Our SEO team can perform tasks usually reserved for development requests.
 The perfect example of focusing a team’s area of expertise.
 Our clients benefit from this during marketing campaigns, and improvements are implemented without a bottleneck.

 Having a list of compliances is a great way to remember routine tasks during each of our WordPress builds.
 The list is an outcome of many conversations between the dev team & marketing team.
-Understanding each of the items on the compliances list is vital to maximising the benefits and eliminating consequences of misunderstood development requests.
+Understanding each of the items on the compliances list is vital to maximising the benefits and eliminating the consequences of misunderstood development requests.

 The openness of our office, friendly culture and shared passion for digital naturally sparks a conversation.
 Let’s not forget that verbal communication is essential to delivering high-quality websites, while ensuring SEO best practices.
 Yoast fills the gap as a great tool to implement these practices and outcomes of our conversations.